asqiriba/rijndael/README.md

 ```

 ## License
-This article, along with any associated source code and files, is licensed under **The Microsoft Public License (Ms-PL)**.
+This, along with any associated source code and files, is licensed under **The Microsoft Public License (Ms-PL)**.
 #### <div style="text-align: right"> Credits: George Anescu </div>